 Matching the right student to the right family is important.
 We take account of your requests when placing students with you, however, we cannot guarantee that we can fulfil all of your requirements.
 You may refuse any student you do not feel is appropriate for your family.

-Some of the most common frequently asked questions are addressed here.
+Here are some of the most common frequently asked questions about Hosting.

 Alpha Guardians is accredited by AEGIS, the Association for the Education and the Guardianship of International students.